2016

 Kent and Medway NHS and Social Care Par…

-Concerns summary Carers were excluded from risk assessment processes and not advised on suicide risk behaviours, while the patient left an initial assessment without a clear understanding of services or a care plan.
+Concerns summary (AI summary) Carers were excluded from risk assessment processes and not advised on suicide risk behaviours, while the patient left an initial assessment without a clear understanding of services or a care plan.

 Rio Andrew